ansible/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 For Ansible to communicate to a Windows host and use Windows modules, the Windows host must meet these requirements:

-* Ansible's supported Windows versions generally match those under current and extended support from Microsoft.
-Supported desktop OSs include Windows 7, 8.1, and 10, and supported server OSs are Windows Server 2008, 2008 R2, 2012, 2012 R2, 2016, and 2019.
+* Ansible can generally manage Windows versions under current and extended support from Microsoft.
+Ansible can manage desktop OSs including Windows 7, 8.1, and 10, and server OSs including Windows Server 2008, 2008 R2, 2012, 2012 R2, 2016, and 2019.

 * Ansible requires PowerShell 3.0 or newer and at least .NET 4.0 to be